Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 Sadly, many Austrians are terrible at speaking English.
 Especially older people and people living in rural areas are not really exposed to the English language.

-Younger people, and people with University degrees usually have a basic knowledge of the English language, but they are often insecure about using it.
+Younger people, and people with University degrees, usually have a basic knowledge of the English language, but they are often insecure about using it.

 Austrian Core Values

-When coming here, try to stick to our values as best as possible, then you’ll have an amazing time and people will immediately welcome you with open arms.
+When coming here, try to stick to our values as best as possible, then you’ll have an amazing time, and people will immediately welcome you with open arms.

 Here are some Austrian core values:

-- Politeness: we love sticking to social rules and rituals.
+- Politeness: We love sticking to social rules and rituals.

 - Hospitality: if you leave the house of a traditional Austrian family, you’ll likely have eaten a lot and have leftovers to go.